 Attention

 We are in the presence of so many behaviors every day.
-It would be simply impossible to observe and learn everything that each person or animal does.
-In order for us to learn a behavior, we have to pay attention to it first.
+Observing and learning everything that each person or animal does would be impossible.
+To learn a behavior, we must pay attention to it first.
 Attention is simply focusing our conscious thought on a task.

 Memory/Retention

 Not everything we see ends up in our memory storage.
-But retention and memory is crucial to observational learning – we can’t imitate something that we don’t know how to do.
-You might have paid close attention to a television show in which someone makes a tiramisu.
-But if you did not retain every step of the process, you will not be able to perform it.
+But retention and memory are crucial to observational learning - we can’t imitate something we don’t know how to do.
+You might have paid close attention to a television show where someone makes a tiramisu.
+But if you do not retain every step of the process, you cannot perform it.

 This stage is easier to move through if the person observes the behavior multiple times.
-The more often someone watches a video on how to make tiramisu, the more likely the information will be stored in their memory.
+The more often someone watches a video on making tiramisu, the more likely the information will be stored in their memory.

 Motor/Reproduction

-We narrow down the process even further when we get to the motor (or reproduction) stage.
+We narrow the process even further when we reach the motor (or reproduction) stage.
 Just because you observe someone performing a behavior does not mean that you can imitate it.

 Motivation